tag

 Homeopathic Remedies For Dog Ear Infections

-You can use homeopathic remedies to treat a dog ear infection.
+You can also use homeopathic remedies to treat a dog ear infection.
 Choose the remedy below that best matches your dog’s symptoms.
 Use a 30C potency.

 Belladonna – Use Belladonna when the ears are very hot and inflamed.
 Your dog may be impatient and irritable.